JanPanjan/ANS/notes/practical-notebook.md

 ---

-First, let's try to make the window a bigger size.
+Let's make the window a bigger size.
 It says that it stops if the mean quality is more than the threshold, which could in theory mean that it stops immeadiately on the first 4 bases.
-Let's set the window size to 10 with `--cut_window_size 10`.
+Set the window size to 10 with `--cut_window_size 10`.

 ```bash
 fastp